-Haleon is committed to move away from animal testing as soon as suitable alternative methods are available.
-For products that require regulatory submission, alternative methods that are validated and accepted by health authorities are always utilized.
-Where viable alternatives do not exist and we are required to use animals, we are fully committed to high standards (as detailed below) of humane care and treatment.
+Where viable alternatives do not exist and we are required to use animals, we are fully committed to high standards of humane care and treatment.
 This Haleon policy defines expected practices for the care, welfare, and treatment of research animals for all studies conducted on our behalf.